I wrote! Reader NotesGo to section

 The meeting “emerges as a place of construction around a new epistemological field, to see if you can work from the beginning on works where there are no boundaries between the artistic and the scientific,” adds Diego Pimentel, general director of Cultural San Martín.

-An example of this may be the Tucuman Tomás Saraceno, one of the Argentine artists who resonate most outside the country, who studied architecture at the University of Buenos Aires (UBA) and arts at the Ernesto de la Cárcova School, and for whom biology, physics and art do not differ in his work.
+An example of this may be the Tucumano Tomás Saraceno, one of the Argentine artists who resonate most outside the country, who studied architecture at the University of Buenos Aires (UBA) and arts at the Ernesto de la Cárcova School, and for whom biology, physics and art do not differ in his work.

-In his view, this shift of the logic of modernity, which requires compartmentalization and separation, “can also be applied to the idea of the public and the private, in order to learn from each other, without privatizing and without statizing.”
+In his view, this shift in the logic of modernity, which requires compartmentalization and separation, “can also be applied to the idea of the public and the private, in order to learn from each other, without privatizing and without statizing.”

 “From public management we are responsible for creating spaces for a heterogeneous conversation that will help generate renewing questions,” says the director of Creative Economy of that secretariat.

-On the campus of the Unsam (Irigoyen 1650, Buenos Aires town of San Martin), from 10.30 to 13 an “Art-Science Day” will be held for local artists and scientists who want to present lines of work and current projects, in order to identify possible collaborations that can enhance them.
+On the campus of the Unsam (Irigoyen 1650, Buenos Aires town of San Martín), from 10.30 to 13, an “Art Science Day” will be held for local artists and scientists who want to present current lines of work and projects, in order to identify possible collaborations that can enhance them.

 Publication Date: 19/02/2019